iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > Insgesamt natürlich eine wichtige und wertvolle Idee, die App an sich hat aber noch Luft nach oben.
 Vorschläge: 1.
 Eine Option die Berechnungen erst ab einem gewissen Ladestand des Akkus zu starten.
 2. Ein besseres Tracking der eigenen Beiträge, evtl. userbasiert und mit Highscore Listen (wie z.B. bei Folding) über mehrere Geräte hinweg, das motiviert zusätzlich.
 3. Aktuell kaum nutzbar wenn man sein Smartphone per Schnellladefunktion lädt, weil es zu heiß wird.
 Hier muss nachgebessert werden.<br> :date: __2020-12-01 14:52:04__

-> Is there a way to set a timer so it will download between certain times for example to only work at night time?
-There are certain times during the day where I want to charge my phone and without telling me it will run in the background which slows the charging process.
-Gets annoying when I realise it's been running in the background and when I want to turn it off I can't because it needs to 'take a break' to cool down which I am unable to stop the process until it starts again.
-Pixel 4 XL<br> :date: __2020-11-30 15:08:41__

 #### 1-star reviews